Check out answers to some of the most common questions:

 1. Create a USB Bootloader

 Follow this tutorial from the Ubuntu website

 Once the installation is complete, launch Terminal from the Applications menu ( Super + t )

 (Some distros may require additional packages to be able to install PPA’s – Linux Mint, ElementaryOS, etc)

 3.1 Installing drivers through the Terminal

-sudo apt install juno-installer
+sudo apt install juno-installer -y

-Then launched the installer
+Then launch the installer from terminal

 Follow the link below to learn how to encrypt your home folder.